Visibly Fair Mechanisms: Incentives

 The second condition, availability, requires that whenever an officer changes her message and thereby obtains another assignment, this new assignment must always correspond to a state that was already available to her under the original message.
-Note that, the condition allows for the new assignment to be identical to the original assignment in which case the state is trivially available under the original message.

-\begin{defi} Let \(\psi\) be a mechanism and let \(m\) be a message profile.
-A state \(s \in S \) is \textbf{available} to officer \(i\) under $m$ if $ \left|\{\,j\in I : \psi(m)_j = s\} \,\cap\,\{\,j\in I: \pi(j)<\pi(i)\}\right| \;<\; q_s.$
+\begin{defi} Let $\psi$ be a mechanism and let $m\in M$ be a message profile.
+A state $s \in S$ is \textbf{available} to officer $i$ under $m$ if